bryce-mcmath/github-finder/README.md

 # Github Finder

 This is a small React app that interacts with the github API.
-It was created to help familiarize myself with React, class-based components, functional components, lifecycle methods, prop-types, react-router-dom, hooks, and the Context API.
+It was created to help familiarize myself with React, class components, function components, lifecycle methods, prop-types, react-router-dom, hooks, and the Context API.

 ## Available Scripts